 - True representations of symptoms and disorders

 - The potential for and journey of recovery

 - A sense of hope and optimism

-If you're still not sure whether a production you're considering for a nomination will pass the test, ask yourself if it embodies an aspect, or aspects, of SAMHSA's tagline:
+If you're still not sure whether a production you’re considering nominating will pass the test, ask yourself if it embodies an aspect, or aspects, of SAMHSA’s tagline: